NCW Community Event

 - Ask participants to bring their most interesting rocks to a future group event.
 Give prizes for the best rocks.
 Or have a game where students look at a collection of items and decide which are naturally occurring items (rocks) and which are made by people (bricks, roof shingles, billiard balls, wooden items (natural but not rocks), and plastic items.

 - Share drawings or photos with family and friends!

 We see that rocks are everywhere, and it is fun to learn about them.
 We marvel at their beauty (mountains, canyons cut into rock by water) and majesty.
 We can hike or ski on them for pleasure.
 We can wonder what the world looked like when the rocks were formed.
 And all of it is chemistry.
 Chemistry rocks!

 What else can I do?

-- Perform hands-on activity demonstrations for the public at local venues, such as malls, schools, and libraries.
+- Perform hands-on activities or demonstrations for the public at local venues, such as malls, schools, and libraries.

 - Be creative and organize your own innovative or engaging event.
-Your section may nominate the event for one of two ChemLuminary Awards.
-Contact your local section officer for details.
+Your local section may nominate the event for ChemLuminary Awards.
+Be creative and organize your own innovative or engaging event.
+Your local section may nominate the event for ChemLuminary Awards.
+Contact your local section NCW Coordinator or your local section officers for details.